chaimsolomon/mongoid_versioning/README.md

 ### Removing versions

 By default, past versions are never removed.
-This way it is possible to implement some sort of recovery mechanism of deleted document.
+This way it is possible to implement some sort of recovery mechanism of deleted documents.

 It should be however trivial to implement removal of versions on destroy.
 For example: